-Dias, Joseph, Brealey, Stephen, Cook, Liz, Fairhurst, Caroline, Hinde, Sebastian, Leighton, Paul, Choudary, Surabi, Costa, Matthew, Hewitt, Catherine, Hodgson, Stephen, Jefferson, Laura, Jeyapalan, Kanagaratnam, Keding, Asa, Northgraves, Matthew, Palmer, Jared, Rangan, Amar, Richardson, Gerry, Taub, Nicholas, Tew, Garry, Thompson, John and Torgerson, David (2019) Scaphoid Waist Internal Fixation for Fractures Trial (SWIFFT): a randomised controlled trial, economic evaluation and nested qualitative study of cast versus surgical fixation for the treatment of adult patients with a bi-cortical fracture of the scaphoid waist.
-Health Technology Assessment, 24 (52).
+Dias, Joseph, Brealey, Stephen, Cook, Liz, Fairhurst, Caroline, Hinde, Sebastian, Leighton, Paul, Choudary, Surabi, Costa, Matthew, Hewitt, Catherine, Hodgson, Stephen, Jefferson, Laura, Jeyapalan, Kanagaratnam, Keding, Asa, Northgraves, Matthew, Palmer, Jared, Rangan, Amar, Richardson, Gerry, Taub, Nicholas, Tew, Garry, Thompson, John and Torgerson, David (2020) Surgical fixation compared with cast immobilisation for adults with a bicortical fracture of the scaphoid waist: the SWIFFT RCT.
+Health Technology Assessment, 24 (52). pp. 1-234.
 ISSN 1366-5278

 Text